Olusoga/event_registration_and_ticketing_solution/README.md

 ## Technologies Used

 - **Node.js**: The backbone of the application, providing a non-blocking, event-driven architecture.
-- **NestJS**: A powerful framework for building scalable server-side applications with a focus on modularity.
+- **NestJS(Express)**: A powerful framework for building scalable server-side applications with a focus on modularity.
 - **TypeORM**: For seamless database interactions and migrations.
 - **PostgreSQL**: A robust RDBMS for storing our order details.
 - **Swagger**: For generating interactive API documentation.